 Whatever you decide to do about Halloween should be a conscious decision.
 Why?
 Because your kids will ask you about it.
 You need to be ready with answers.
 Recently my son asked, “What is Halloween all about?”
-We tell our kids it’s a fun day to enjoy fall and get to know our neighbors.
+We tell our kids it’s a fun day to enjoy fall and build relationships with our neighbors.
 It’s about whimsy and imagination.
 It’s an excuse to revel in the beauty and joy of God’s goodness.
 We don’t get into the controversial origins and pagan traditions.
 The world can have that part.
 We’ll take the candy and costumes.

-Once you’ve decided how to handle Halloween, you don’t have to prove anything to anyone.
+Do you take your kids trick-or-treating or stay home and have a cozy family movie night?
+Once you’ve prayerfully decided how to handle Halloween, be confident.
 Romans 14:22 says, “The faith that you have, keep between yourself and God.
 Blessed is the one who has no reason to pass judgment on himself for what he approves.”
-If people disagree with you, who cares?
+If people disagree with you, let them.
 Don’t let that be a reason to constantly second-guess yourself.

 So here’s the good news: As a Christian, you are free to participate in Halloween or not participate.
 Free!
 But there are conditions to our freedom.
 Galatians says, “Do not turn your freedom into an opportunity for the flesh, but through love serve one another.”
 (Galatians 5:13) The big question isn’t, “How should we handle Halloween,” but, “How can we use Halloween to love others?”
 Love covers differences with respect and kindness.
 Love doesn’t look down on others, but considers how to, “Stimulate others to love and good deeds.”
 (Hebrews 10:24)